sajidrahman/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, My name is Sajidur Rahman, friends and acquaintances call me _'Sajid'_ (pronounced as 'SA-ZID').
-I am a PhD Student at the
-__Institute for Cybersecurity Research Center at University of Florida__.
+Hi, My name is Sajidur Rahman, friends and acquaintances call me 'Sajid' (pronounced as "SA-ZID").
+I am a PhD Student at the __Institute for Cybersecurity Research Center at University of Florida__.
 I work at the intersection of Software Engineering, Deep Learning/Natural Language Processing and Human-centered Security & Privacy Design.